 This is one of seven private equity value creation strategies we have compiled into our new guidebook.
 Download the entire guidebook here.

 Maximizing the value of a portfolio company from acquisition to exit is heavily dependent on the performance of its management team.
-Traditionally, private equity firms have rewarded management by giving them equity that vests over time and a share of value in an exit — thus, providing an incentive to remain with the company.
-Increasingly, performance-based compensation plans, which have become a popular option for public companies for value creation, are taking hold in private equity firms.
-These plans tie the equity incentive to some form of total shareholder return (TSR).
-They may replace or be combined with traditional service vesting plans.
+Traditionally, private equity firms have rewarded management by giving them equity that vests over time and provides a share of value in an exit — thus, providing an incentive to remain with the company.
+Increasingly, performance-based equity compensation plans have become an additional way to align management with value creation strategies.
+With these programs, when the company achieves certain performance targets, such as EBITDA or levels of return for investors, management can increase its share of value.

 What to consider when designing your value creation plan